windkh/node-red-contrib-telegrambot/README.md

 - migrate_from_chat_id - content is the chat id.
 The chat property describes the chat.
 - migrate_to_chat_id - content is the chat id.
 The chat property describes the chat.

+Normally a receiver node receives all content that is sent to the bot.
+However if you have command nodes next to a receiver you can enable the filter flag in the config node so that commands meant for a command node will not be handled by the receiver node.

 ## Sender Node
 This node sends the payload to the chat.
 The payload must contain the following fields: msg.payload.chatId  - chatId or an array of chatIds if you want to send the same message to many chats